 The common onion (Allium cepa) is in the same genus as chives, garlic, and leeks and the same species as shallots.
-Onions are native to Asia but are grown throughout the world.
+Onion is native to Asia but is grown throughout the world.
 It is a biennial or perennial usually grown as an annual.
 The blue-green leaves are narrow, cylindrical, and hallow.
-The small flowers are white, pink, or purple and produced in globe shaped umbels.
+The small flowers are white, pink, or purple and produced in globe-shaped umbels.
 Onions like moist, well-drained soil rich in nutrients and full sun.
 They are a cool weather crop and can be grown in USDA zones 3-9.

 In Midsummer Night’s Dream (act iv, sc.
 2, 42) Bottom instructs his fellow craftsmen;

 And most dear actors, eat no onions nor garlic, for we are to utter sweet breath.

 The old French nobleman, Lafeu, in All’s Well that Ends Well (act v, sc.
 3, 321) responds to Helena;